Germany: AfD sacks former spokesman for saying migrants 'could be gassed' | DW | 28.09.2020

 Beatrix von Storch

-Initially, the AfD campaigned against the euro and bailouts - but that quickly turned into anti-immigrant rhetoric.
-"People who won't accept STOP at our borders are attackers," the European lawmaker said.
-"And we have to defend ourselves against attackers."
+Initially, the AfD campaigned against the euro and bailouts — but that quickly turned into anti-immigrant rhetoric.
+"People who won't accept STOP at our borders are attackers," the European lawmaker said in 2016.
+"And we have to defend ourselves against attackers," she said — even if this meant shooting at women and children.

 -